PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-VSCode-PSScriptAnalyzer-Rules.md

 `PSScriptAnalyzerSettings.psd1`
 file with the rules you want and update your `powershell.scriptAnalysis.settingsPath`
-VSCode setting to point to that
+VSCode setting to point to that settings file.

 ## Problem